folsomcp/LSDpy/README.md

 # LSDpy
-A Least Squares Deconvolution in Python for analysis of stellar spectra.
+Least Squares Deconvolution in Python for analysis of stellar spectra.

 ## Basic use
 The main executable is lsdpy.py, there are a set of control parameters specified in the file inlsd.dat